http4k/www/src/website/content/tutorial/build_a_simple_mcp_app/index.md

 {{< kotlin file="RunMcpAppAndHost.kt" >}}

 Run this and open `http://localhost:10000` in your browser.
-You will see the Release Planner UI rendered in the test host.
-You can fetch issues, select them, and save — all going through the full MCP protocol stack.
+You will see the Health Checker UI rendered in the test host.
+You can fetch metrics, select cards, pick a focus mode, and save — all going through the full MCP protocol stack.

-# 11. Connect to Claude Desktop
+# 12. Connect to Claude Desktop

 Claude Desktop connects to remote MCP servers via **Settings > Connectors**.
 Since it requires HTTPS, the simplest way to expose your local server is with a [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/):